formkit/docs-content/essentials/styling.md

 ## Tailwind CSS example

 Want to use Tailwind with FormKit?
-We've written a guide walking through the process using both inline class props as well as configuring a global theme using the `rootClasses` function.
+We've written a guide walking through the process using both inline class props as well as configuring a global theme using the `rootClasses` function:

 <cta label="Guide: Create a Tailwind CSS theme" button="Read now" href="/guides/create-a-tailwind-theme"></cta>
 ## Modifying classes within schema